-These efforts include our Standing in the Gaap program which over the last five years has worked to close gaps in diagnosis, care and survival rates among African Americans with multiple myeloma through education and partnerships to help accelerate progress for these patients.
+These efforts include our Standing in the Gaap program which has worked to close gaps in diagnosis, care and survival rates among African Americans with multiple myeloma through education and partnerships to help accelerate progress for these patients.
 Significant events that unfolded in 2020 were also a catalyst for us to deepen and accelerate our health equity and diversity and inclusion efforts.
 In August 2020, Bristol Myers Squibb announced that it will invest $150 million to address health disparities, clinical trial diversity, supplier diversity, employee giving, and workforce representation.

 As we continue to explore the future of cancer care, congresses and medical meetings bring the community together and provide important insights into and reminders on how far we have come, how far we still have to go, and how much we can achieve together.
 Where a cancer prognosis was once measured in months, now, long-term survival is a possibility for more patients.
 I am optimistic and excited about the future of cancer care and the potential for turning the innovations of today into the breakthroughs of tomorrow.